 Which women in film have name entries on the website?

 Actors are not included, since we have focused on creative contributions behind the camera – primarily directors, producers, screenwriters, editors and cinematographers.
 We have also chosen individuals with a certain continuity and range in their activities, people who have worked on at least three films, whether shorts or features.
-Eventually we aim to include all professional categories, but we have begun with these (approx. 700) entries to facilitate the construction of the site.
-We also aim to include all television productions, which currently only feature here by way of exception.
+Eventually we aim to include all professional categories, currently there are approx. 800 entries.
+We also aim to include all television productions, that now feature here by way of exception.

 How do I search for information about a specific person?